10 Fun Facts About Bryce Canyon National Park

 4. Bryce Canyon is named after a Mormon pioneer

-Aerial view of a huge red rock formation surrounded by trees in Bryce Canyon National Park
+Aerial view of hoodoos and trees in Bryce Point Bryce Canyon

 Here are some Bryce Canyon fun facts about later inhabitants: